Release of Smarter Balanced Assessment Scores

-As a result of shifting to Common Core State Standards (CCSS), Washington state mandated that all school districts implement Smarter Balanced Assessments (SBA) starting in 2014-15.
+In the spring of 2017, Smarter Balanced Assessments (SBA) will be administered to students in grades 3-8, 10 and 11 in math and English Language Arts (ELA) for the third year.
+As a result of shifting to Common Core State Standards (CCSS), Washington state mandated that all school districts implement SBA starting in 2014-15.
 The new assessments are aligned to the CCSS.

-The SBA replaced the reading, writing and math Measurement of Student Progress (MSP) tests for students in grades three through eight and the reading and writing High School Proficiency Exam (HSPE) in grade 10.
-Students in the classes of 2017 and 2018 will fulfill their state assessment graduation requirements by passing the SBA in ELA or math at the graduation cut score level, or one math exit exam, and the Biology EOC.
-Students in the class of 2019 will no longer have access to math exit exams and will be required to pass the SBA in ELA and math at the graduation cut score level, as well as the Biology EOC, to fulfill their state assessment graduation requirements
+Students in the classes of 2017 and 2018 will fulfill their state assessment graduation requirements by passing the SBA in ELA at the graduation cut score level, one math exit exam or the SBA in math at the graduation cut score level, and the Biology End of Course (EOC).
+Students in the class of 2019 will be required to pass the SBA in ELA and math at the graduation cut score level, as well as the Biology EOC, to fulfill their state assessment graduation requirements.

 - CAT is an online testing method.
 Questions appear based on whether or not a student answers the previous question correctly or incorrectly.
 This gives a more accurate measure of each student's performance level.

 - PT are extended activities that measure a student’s ability to integrate knowledge and skills across multiple standards—a key component of college and career readiness.
 Performance tasks will be used to better measure capacities such as depth of understanding, research skills and complex analysis.